pbolduc/FlakeGen/README.md

 ## Changes from [Flake ID Generators](https://flakeidgenerators.codeplex.com/) on CodePlex

 * Does not allocate memory during Guid id generation
 * Faster Guid id generation.
-Approximately 5 times faster.
-19 million/sec vs 3.8 million/sec
+Over 5 times faster.
+22 million/sec vs 3.8 million/sec
 * Guid id values generated will not be k-ordered correctly with the original implementation.
 The time component is now 1000x larger.
 The original implementation would divide ticks by 10 to generate the time stamp portition of the Guid.
 Since ticks is a 64-bit integer, there are no cases that it would overflow the 8 bytes allocated to the time.
 Dividing the ticks only slows down the performance.
 It provides no value.

 ## Usage Guidlines